The 2 Ingredients Couples Need In Order To Be Truly Compatible

 6. Effective communication

-Expressing one's own emotions, thoughts, and needs clearly and assertively, while also being receptive to the emotions and perspectives of others.
+Expressing one's own emotions, thoughts, and needs clearly and assertively while also being receptive to the emotions and perspectives of others.

-Example: Angela calmly and assertively tells her roommate that she feels disrespected when her belongings are used without permission, and suggests they discuss boundaries to prevent future conflicts.
+Example: Angela calmly and assertively tells her roommate that she feels disrespected when her belongings are used without permission and suggests they discuss boundaries to prevent future conflicts.

 It is important to not accuse and point fingers when communicating a concern or challenge.
-In the example above Angela states, she felt disrespected, versus accusing her roommate of disrespecting her.
+In the example above, Angela states that she felt disrespected versus accusing her roommate of disrespecting her.
 It is subtle yet essential to follow this path and not blame.
-Blame and shame will only create pushback.
-Instead, always describe how you are feeling and provide a solution that would improve the situation.

 7. Adaptability